dchorazkiewicz/Physics-2024-25-Summer/docs/Exercises_for_Students/exercises_dch.md

 - For small angles, approximate $\sin\theta \approx \theta$ to simplify the differential equation.
 - Employ numerical techniques (e.g., Runge-Kutta methods) for exploring the dynamics beyond the small-angle approximation.
 - Relate the forced damped pendulum to analogous systems in other fields, such as electrical circuits (driven RLC circuits) or biomechanics (human gait).
-- Utilize software tools like Python, MATLAB, or Mathematica for simulations and visualizations.
+- Utilize software tools like Python for simulations and visualizations.

 This task bridges theoretical analysis with computational exploration, fostering a deeper understanding of forced and damped oscillatory phenomena and their implications in both physics and engineering.

 ## Gravity

 ### Problem 1

 <span style="font-size: 1.2em; font-weight: bold;">Orbital Period and Orbital Radius</span>

 #### Motivation:

 The relationship between the square of the orbital period and the cube of the orbital radius, known as Kepler's Third Law, is a cornerstone of celestial mechanics.
 This simple yet profound relationship allows for the determination of planetary motions and has implications for understanding gravitational interactions on both local and cosmic scales.
-By analyzing this relationship, students can connect fundamental principles of gravity with real-world phenomena such as satellite orbits and planetary systems.
+By analyzing this relationship, <span style="text-decoration: line-through;">students</span> one can connect fundamental principles of gravity with real-world phenomena such as satellite orbits and planetary systems.

 #### Task:

 1. Derive the relationship between the square of the orbital period and the cube of the orbital radius for circular orbits.
 2. Discuss the implications of this relationship for astronomy, including its role in calculating planetary masses and distances.
 3. Analyze real-world examples, such as the Moon's orbit around Earth or the orbits of planets in the Solar System.
-4. Optional: Implement a computational model to simulate circular orbits and verify the relationship.
+4. <span style="text-decoration: line-through;">Optional: </span>Implement a computational model to simulate circular orbits and verify the relationship.

 ---